 - Cireson enables rich web-based reporting and dashboards for tracking Service and Change Requests.
 Reports and Dashboards are available out of the box along with a dashboard/report building tool to make creating your own rich reports easier.

-Please contact Cireson at email@example.com to find out how we can help you enter into life beyond Incident Management!
+Please contact Cireson at firstname.lastname@example.org to find out how we can help you enter into life beyond IT Incident Management!